eugeneai/books/README.md

 Polysystem analysis and synthesis.
 Application in Geography
 ===========================================================

-This is a monograph of my father, which was published in 1997.
+This is a monograph of by father, which was published in 1997 in Russian.
 Now I decided to start this translation to the English language as I need to reference this book from my papers.